-Your account receivable problems with be solved with the nation’s leading dental insurance billing system from eAssist.
+Your account receivable problems will be solved with the nation’s leading dental insurance billing system from eAssist.
 You will gross and net more revenue.

 We offer two services; Dental Insurance Billing Service and the Patient Account Receivables Management add-on Service.
 Our primary goal is to assist your office in collecting all insurance money that is rightfully owed to you.
 This requires us to be involved in every aspect of your insurance claims processing.
 Our achievable goal is to ensure that your over ninety (90) days insurance account balances are minimal.